-WA Supreme Court rules on ‘wrongful life’ case
+Court: Extraordinary damages OK in ‘wrongful life’ case

 The U.S. Attorney’s Office in Seattle did not immediately issue a response to the ruling or to Maxwell’s criticism.

-The child, who turned 10 this month, lives with her parents in the Everett area, Maxwell said.
-She is mostly blind, suffers seizures and falls often but without the damages awarded by the court being actually paid, her mother and father — who work in fast food and as a janitor, respectively — have been unable to afford care for her.
+The child, who turned 10 this month, continues living with her parents in the Everett area, Maxwell said.
+She is mostly blind, suffers seizures, falls often and is “horribly disabled,” but without the damages awarded by the court being actually paid, her mother and father — who work in fast food and as a janitor, respectively — have been unable to afford care for her.

 Pacheco is an El Salvadoran refugee who moved to the U.S. when she was 16.
 She had gone to the clinic for a quarterly injection of Depo-Provera, a hormone used for birth control, but a medical assistant who had been administering walk-in flu shots all day gave her the flu vaccine instead.